joaostavares/StudyProject/README.md

 A simple Spring Boot project of a simple banking api <br>

-Project done during the internship program, which tends to receive evolutions later <br>
+Project executed to study Spring Boot and the creation of API'S REST <br>

 **Proposed activities:**<br>